 - OS Maps: Light

-- A complementary boundary line (optional)
+- A complimentary boundary line (optional)

 - This will denote the area that you are responsible for, usually the overall outline of Wards, Parishes or Districts